I should leave reviews on goodreads, but I don’t.

 - Artemis is a heist novel set in the first city on the moon.
 Like The Martian, it’s also hard sci-fi.

 My partner turned me on to her.
 Her Chronicles of Alsea series is pretty great, though at times it reads like the fan fiction it grew out of.
-They’re still highly worth reading.
+They’re still highly entertaining and worth reading.

 I really enjoy his Magic 2.0 series, though it does have a significant drop-off in quality.
 The first two books are amazing, the third is pretty good, but not as good as the previous two.
 But the reviews for the fourth one have kept me from continuing.